Redislabs-Solution-Architects/openshift_crdb/readme.md

 ## High Level Workflow
 The following is the high level workflow which you will follow:
 1. Document the required parameters.
+2. Apply the `activeActive` spec to both clusters.
-2. Formulate the CRDB creation JSON payload using the parameters *from both RECs* in a single JSON document.
+3. Formulate the CRDB creation JSON payload using the parameters *from both RECs* in a single JSON document.
-3. POST the JSON payload *to one* of the REC's API endpoints.
+4. POST the JSON payload *to one* of the REC's API endpoints.
 (Yes, just one; it will coordinate with the other(s).)
+5. Run a workload.

 ## Required Parameters